Wingecarribee Shire Council is committed to providing a safe community for its residents and visitors.

 Council engages in a number of activities and initiatives.

 For providing GPS co-ordinates in an emergency we strongly urge smartphone owners to install and use Emergency+.
-Further details can be found at the bottom of this page.

 Emergency Contact Numbers

 Emergency Services - Police, Ambulance & Fire Brigade

 Hearing or Speech Impairment: 106

 Men's Referral Service 24/7

 Poisons Information Hotline

 Sexual Assault Counselling Aust